plyoung/plyoung.netlify/content/bgs/bgs-components-ui.md

 - container: Where new buttons are added.
 It is best if this object has a layout component on it to automatically reposition buttons as they get added or removed.
 - buttonTemplate: The template or prefab to use when a new button must be added.

+##### GUI/Panels/Confirmation Panel

+This panel can be used to provide the player with some information or a question that needs to be confirmed.
+This panel is normally needed by other panels, like the profiels panel and saving/ loading related UI panels.

+- acceptButton: The button used to accept the request (OK, Yes, Accept).
+- declineButton: The button used to decline the request (Cancel, No).
+- message: (optional) The text message shown to player.
+- acceptButtonText: (optional) Element used to shown text on accept button.
+- declineButtonText: (optional) Element used to show text on decline button.

 ##### GUI/Panels/Dialogue Panel

 The default dialogue panel.
 A dialogue panel is needed when you make use of the Dialogue Panel FlowGraph node.
 Custom dialogue panels may be created by deriving from the `DialoguePanelBase` class.